-Keep reading as we tell you about the effects of the sun on children and give a few handy sun safety tips for kids.
+Read this post to know about the effects of the sun on children and some helpful sun safety advice for children.

 How Does The Sun Affect Your Child?